 Tighten The Pipe Clamp As Follows:

 You would need to remove the legs based on the kind of chair you have.
 The piston will be revealed as a result of this.
 Start with the pipe clamp.
 Break two small shards of pipe safety foam and place one beneath the clamp and the other beneath the fitting.
 This would prevent them from quickly slipping on the piston.
-Choose the chair’s height and tighten the pipe clamp until it is securely fastened to the piston.
-When you lie down in your chair, it will no longer be able to move.
+Next, choose the chair’s height and tighten the pipe clamp until it is securely fastened to the piston.
+When you lie down in your chair, you will no longer be able to move.
 This will temporarily fix your chair’s sinking problem.

 Pneumatic Cylinder Replacement: